astral-sh/ruff/BREAKING_CHANGES.md

     ruff check .   # New!
 Also works.

     ruff --explain E402   # Still works.
-    ruff explain E402     # New!
+    ruff rule E402        # New!
 Also works.
 (And preferred.)

     # Oops!
 The command has to come first.
-    ruff --format json --explain E402   # No longer works. ruff --explain E402 --format json   # Works! ruff explain E402   --format json   # Works!
+    ruff --format json --explain E402   # No longer works. ruff --explain E402 --format json   # Works! ruff rule E402   --format json      # Works!
 (And preferred.)

 This change is largely backwards compatible -- most users should experience no change in behavior.
 However, please note the following exceptions: